 The site has been home to the Congrégation des Servantes de Jésus-Marie, a contemplative and cloistered community of nuns, since 1902.
 Originally established in Masson in 1894, the congregation was relocated to Aylmer in 1898, and finally to Hull in 1902 as its size—and therefore its needs—grew.
 Today, the 82-room monastery has become too large for the congregation’s 42 sisters and they have decided to move to a new location that better suits their current needs.

 Over the past century, the Servantes de Jésus-Marie and the monastery itself have come to occupy a special place in the local community and in the history of the Outaouais region.
 It is the only congregation actually founded in the Outaouais.
 The monastery’s beautiful chapel has welcomed the public since its construction in 1926, and Pope John Paul the II gave mass there in 1984.
 The video below provides unique views of the interior of the monastery.

 The primary goals of this project are as follows:

 The next step in this process will be to issue a request for proposals (RFP) that invites potential partners to submit detailed bids for a particular use of the building.
-The present public consultation is designed to better understand the public’s preferences with regard to the potential uses of the building, and to directly inform the evaluation criteria that will be outlined in the RFP.
+A public consultation was held in October 2018 to better understand the public’s preferences with regard to the potential uses of the building, and to directly inform the evaluation criteria that will be outlined in the RFP.